Nyayic/Building-With-WordPress/cltwask8j00010al6c7rwhjr6.md

 ## Performance and Speed

-Performance is paramount for any website, as it directly impacts the user experience and search engine rankings.
+Performance is paramount for any website, directly impacting the user experience and search engine rankings.

 Look for hosting providers that offer SSD storage, fast server hardware, and content delivery network (CDN) integration to ensure optimal speed.